A Beginner’s Guide to Feng Shui for Interior Design

 Yin and Yang

 Though the symbol representing yin and yang (in black and white) is widely popular among people across the globe, the meaning and its purpose are relatively unpopular.
-Yin and Yang are fundamental concepts in the practice of Feng Shui, representing two opposing yet complimentary energies that exist in all things.
+Yin and Yang are fundamental concepts in the practice of Feng Shui.
+It represents two opposing yet complimentary energies that exist in all things.
 The two opposing sides are composed of Yin, which is feminine, passive and receptive energy.
 On the other hand, yang is masculine, active and assertive energy.
 According to Feng Shui, finding the correct balance is the secret to harmony and well-being in a space.

 Bagua Map and its importance in Feng Shui